[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 vii.
 Build your brand’s value and create brand ambassadors

-With automation, you can do more than grow your subscriber list or drive user engagement.
+With automated email marketing, you can do more than grow your subscriber list or drive user engagement.
 You can even strengthen the connection with them by assisting them with cross-sells or upsells, by sharing timely updates about features or products they have not tried yet, and even by communicating thought leadership.

 With the right automation tool, you can select a template for each type of email, create unique, on-brand copy, and even add your unique branding elements like colors, logos, visuals and taglines.
 Moreover, since automation takes care of scheduling and segmenting each email to a specific audience, you can spend more time crafting the perfect message, and focusing on brand consistency.